 Guttorm is a curious person with an interest and enthusiasm for technology and problem solving.
 His academic background is focused around applied mathematics, programming, and physics.
 He submitted his master’s thesis the summer 2017 in the field of Computational Science and Engineering at the University of Oslo / Simula.

-Robert is finishing a PhD in astrophysics at the University of Oslo, with specialisation in cosmological simulations.
-He is experienced with numerical modelling of physical systems, statistical analysis of large data sets, and solving highly non-linear systems of differential equations with parallel computing.
+Robert has a PhD in astrophysics, with a specialisation in cosmological simulations.
+He is experienced with numerical modelling of physical systems, statistical analysis of large data sets, high-performance computing, and cloud based applications.

 Robert Solli is a specialist in scientific programming, with expertise in mathematical optimisation, statistical analysis and machine learning.
 He has solved a varied set of problems with this skillset, from understanding complex physical systems to increasing student volunteer participation.